britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 family. <i>(Goes into the hotel.)</i>

 <p align="center">SCENE SEVENTH.
 Winterbourne, Mrs. Costello, Miss Durant, Reverdy,
-<i>who come out of the hotel as Madame de Katkoff enters it.</i><br>
+<i>who come out of the hotel as Madame de Katkoff enters it.</i></p>

-REVERDY: We are always meeting the Russian princess!<br>
+REVERDY: We are always meeting the Russian princess!

-MISS DURANT: If you call that meeting her, when she never looks at you!<br>
+MISS DURANT: If you call that meeting her, when she never looks at you!

 MRS. COSTELLO: She doesn’t look at you, but she sees you.
 Bless my soul, if here isn’t Frederick!